 In my opinion, the best choice is for the professor/teacher to obtain a remote pilot certificate.
 (In-depth step-by-step instructions for obtaining the certificate for first time and current pilots are located here).
 One student at a time can fly under your direct supervision or they could fly recreationally.

 - Manned aircraft pilots certificated under Part 61 and who are also current with a biannual flight review can take a free online training course.
 They can then get identified from either a certified flight instructor, an FAA aviation safety inspector, a designated pilot examiner, or from an airmen certification representative.
 They then file through an online portal.
 They’ll receive and email later notifying them they can print out their temporary remote pilot certificate.

 - Brand new pilots can take the remote pilot initial knowledge exam ($150) at a testing center.
 Also, manned pilots who are not current will have to take the knowledge exam.

-If you are brand new to all of this and don’t know much about Part 107, read What Drone Operators Need to Know About the New Part 107 Drone Regulations.
+If you are brand new to all of this and don’t know much about Part 107, read my article on the Part 107 Drone Regulations.

 Part 107 Articles You Might Enjoy